Facelift eliminates loose and sagging skin on your face and neck, creating a tighter and more youthful appearance.

 What Are The Advantages Of Mini Facelift?

 Mini facelift can produce excellent results in selected patients.
-Advantages include;
+Other advantages include;

 - Surgery is carried out under sedation anaesthesia, therefore patients avoid the unpleasant effects of general anaesthesia.

 During your consultation, Mr Karri will examine your face and discuss your goals.
 A mini facelift is not suited for everyone and he will discuss the best option for you.
 Patients with neck bands, excess neck skin, heavy jowls and midface descent are better served with a high-SMAS facelift or a midface lift and Mr Karri will explain what these procedures involve.

 Some patients may benefit from additional procedures such as facial fat grafting or laser skin resurfacing to help achieve the look they desire.

 Am I Good Candidate For A Mini Facelift?

 The best candidates for a mini facelift are;

 - Younger patients who have mild jowls and mild sagging of the neck, and are not yet appropriate for a traditional facelift.

 - Who have elastic skin and good bone structure.